Why Diversity Matters

 Explore Male/Female Diversity at Baptist Memorial College of Health Sciences

-If available, the chart below will include the male to female percentage among Baptist Memorial College of Health Sciences' faculty, as well as students.
+If available, the chart below will include the male to female percentage among Baptist Memorial College of Health Sciences' undergraduate students.

 Representation from U.S. States is About Average